 Rhiannon Grant

-How can threshing, clearness, and other methods help Quakers make good decisions even in difficult situations?
-This course will help you understand these processes and think about how to use them.
+How can threshing, clearness, and other methods help Quakers make good decisions, even in difficult situations?
+This course will help you understand these processes and think about how to apply them.

-Quakers do many things differently, especially when it comes to decision making.
-This session will help Friends to define and explore Threshing, Clearness and other different concepts and practices available to us as part of a whole group and in time spent in break out rooms.
+Quakers approach decision-making differently than many other groups.
+This session will help Friends define and explore threshing, clearness, and other concepts and practices available to us as part of a whole group, as well as during our time spent in breakout rooms.

-This session is not just for new Friends, it is valuable to Quakers, seasoned and not, to invest time in consideration of what could be considered basic practices in order for us to keep working smoothly as a community and to be the change we want to see in the world.
+This session is not just for those new to the Religious Society of Friends; it is valuable for both seasoned Quakers and newcomers to invest time in considering what could be regarded as basic practices.
+Doing so will help us work together faithfully as a community and be the change we want to see in the world.

 On the booking form, there is a chance for you to let us know about any accessibility or communication adjustments that will enable you to participate more fully in the course.
 Automated Zoom closed captions are available for all live sessions but if you feel you require more accurate closed captioning please email us directly in addition to booking.